How to comply with your tax obligations

 You should make sure that Revenue is aware of the factors that may affect the amount of tax deducted from your earnings.
 Do not assume that Revenue has access to up-to-date information about your circumstances.
 Revenue’s Compliance Code for PAYE Tax Payers (pdf) advises you to:

 - Check your Tax Credit Certificate each year and make sure that you are entitled to the tax credits that have been allocated to you and that you are claiming any tax credits you may be entitled to.
-You can use Revenue’s PAYE Online Services to view or print your Tax Credit Certificate or phone Locall 1890 306 706 to request one.
+You can use Revenue’s PAYE Online Services to view or print your Tax Credit Certificate.

 - Tell Revenue about any changes in basic personal details such as a change of address as well as changes in your circumstances that may affect your entitlement to a tax credit(s).
 In particular, you should tell Revenue about significant life events such as marriage or civil partnership or bereavement as soon as possible.